driesgroblerw/pong-wars/README.md

 # Pong Wars

+## Game modes

+- Effects: visual collision ripples.
+Toggle with the "Effects" checkbox in the top controls.
+Disable to improve performance on low-end devices.
+- Pause: pause and resume the game with the "Pause" button.
+When paused the game stops updating and a "PAUSED" overlay is shown.
+- Fullscreen: click "Toggle fullscreen" or double-click the canvas to enter fullscreen.
+Controls remain visible in a top bar.
+- Block size: adjust the grid block size with the slider.
+Balls will smoothly reposition to remain visible.

+# Pong Wars

 It's the eternal battle between day and night, good and bad.
 Written in JavaScript with some HTML & CSS in one index.html.
 Feel free to reuse the code and create your own version.

 https://github.com/vnglst/pong-wars/assets/3457693/4eae12fa-bdc1-49ee-8b39-c94deb7cb2c8